Best Machine Learning Tools: Experts’ Top Picks

-It’s time to talk a little about pandas, a free library with the cutest name.
+It’s time to talk a little about Python pandas, a free library with the cutest name.
 Data science devotee Wes McKinney developed this library to make data analysis and modeling convenient in Python.
 Prior to pandas, this programming language worked well only for data preparation and munging.

 pandas simplifies analysis by converting CSV, JSON, and TSV data files or a SQL database into a data frame, a Python object looking like an Excel or an SPSS table with rows and columns.
 Even more, pandas is combined with the IPython toolkit and other libraries to enhance performance and support collaborative work.

-matplotlib: a Python library for quality visualizations
+matplotlib: a Python machine learning library for quality visualizations

 matplotlib is a Python 2D plotting library.
 Plotting is a visualization of machine learning data. matplotlib originates from MATLAB: Its developer John D. Hunter emulated plotting commands from Mathworks’ MATLAB software.

 While written mostly in Python, the library is extended with NumPy and other code, so it performs well even when used for large arrays.